ocramz/ocramz.github.io/_posts/2021-12-15-neurips-retro.markdown

 * Duvenaud - Dex tutorial

-    Dex is an experimental array-based programming language (https://github.com/google-research/dex-lang) and David gave us a live-coding tutorial as well as his (very relatable) recollections as a scientific programmer and researchers (starting from buggy Matlab scripts and their consequences on research), to Python, to type-checked functional languages such as Dex and its underlying Haskell.
+    [Dex](https://github.com/google-research/dex-lang) is an experimental array-based programming language  and David gave us a live-coding tutorial as well as his (very relatable) recollections as a scientific programmer and researchers (starting from buggy Matlab scripts and their consequences on research), to Python, to type-checked functional languages such as Dex and its underlying Haskell.

-    Dex supports checked mutation using an effect system taken from Koka (https://koka-lang.github.io/koka/doc/index.html).
+    Dex supports checked mutation using an effect system taken from [Koka](https://koka-lang.github.io/koka/doc/index.html).

 * Rush - Differential inference

-    Sasha gave an introduction to the use of automatic differentiation for doing Bayesian inference on networks of discrete random variables , based on the theory from Darwiche https://arxiv.org/abs/1301.3847
+    Sasha gave an introduction to the use of automatic differentiation for doing Bayesian inference on networks of discrete random variables , based on the theory from Darwiche [A Differential Approach to Inference in Bayesian Networks](https://arxiv.org/abs/1301.3847).